-Determining KPIs is about taking those significant yet vague measures of success and pinpointing the incremental steps needed for your department to reach them.
-These are the outputs that need to be stated clearly, mapped out, and measured to gauge success.
+Determining KPIs is about taking those significant, if a little vague, measures of success and pinpointing the steps to reach them.
+These outputs need to be stated clearly, mapped out, and measured.

 Let’s discuss what KPIs should measure and how they relate to overarching organizational goals and outcomes.

 Engineering activity KPIs measure things like:

 - Headcount growth or reduction

 - Bug rates